gotrash/theme/site/content/docs/5.3/customize/color.md

 ### Theme colors

-We use a subset of all colors to create a smaller color palette for generating color schemes, also available as Sass variables and a Sass map in Bootstrap's `scss/_variables.scss` file.
+We use a subset of all colors to create a smaller color palette for generating color schemes, also available as Sass variables and a Sass map in GoTrash Theme's `scss/_variables.scss` file.

 <div class="row">
   {{< theme-colors.inline >}}